negu63/tinyclip/README.md

 If both image and text are provided, both vectors are returned.
 If only one input is given, only the corresponding vector is returned.

 ## Best Practices

 - **Base64 Images:**
-    - TinyCLIP preprocesses images to 224x224 pixels for inference.
+    - TinyCLIP uses images preprocessed to 224x224 pixels for inference.
-    - To minimize cloud inference time, resize and crop your image locally to 224x224 (keeping aspect ratio), then encode as base64.
+    - **To prepare your image:**
+        - **Resize the shorter side of your image to 224 pixels** while maintaining the original aspect ratio.
+        - **Crop the center of the resized image** to exactly 224x224 pixels.
+        - **Encode the resulting image as base64.**
-    - This avoids extra download and resize steps, making predictions faster.
+    - This process avoids extra download and resize steps on the server, making predictions much faster.
 - **Image URL:**
-    - You can still use image URL.
-The model will download, resize, and process the image automatically.
+    - You can still use an image URL.
+In this case, the model will automatically download the image, preprocess it as described above, and run inference.

 ## Performance \& Precision